carsonfarmer/blog/content/blog/guest_speaker_feb_2014.md

 Conference Room (**Hunter North 1004**) for a talk by guest speaker Eric Brelsford, who will be talking about *Free & Open Source Software for Geospatial Applications*.

+UPDATE: If you can't make it in person, check out a [live feed of the talk here][live-link].

 **Topic**:
 Eric will give us an overview of the Free & Open Source Software for Geospatial Applications (FOSS4G) terrain, followed by a few examples of workflow.
 What tools are out there for making useful and interesting